About the course

-We believe that the joint engagement of practice and theory produces a deep understanding of how drama works.
-As a result, our teaching combines practical workshops with critical seminars and lectures, and is delivered by an experienced team of playwrights, directors, and actors, as well as leading academic theatre specialists.
+At Essex, we offer a rich combination of practical workshops, critical seminars and lectures, and employability opportunities delivered by an experienced team of playwrights, directors, and actors, as well as leading academic theatre specialists.

-- Gender and sexual politics on stage
+- Gender, identity, orientation and sexual politics on stage

 “Starting at Essex was a wonderful experience.
 Everyone is so welcoming and friendly, and the Theatre Arts Society allowed me to socialise with a lot of like-minded students.
 I am now working for a number of different organisations as a theatre facilitator, including Almeida Projects, Mercury Theatre and Stagecoach.
 I am so proud that I am able to use different elements of my degree everyday in my work.”